How To Get A Small Business Loan: The Step-By-Step Guide

 These loans are backed by the government, so intermediary lenders have more incentive to loan to small businesses.
 All loans are regulated by SBA standards, keeping interest rates low and repayment terms flexible.

 There are some drawbacks to SBA loans, however.
 For most programs, a strong credit score is required.
-With the exception of Express Loans, SBA loans also have a lengthy application process, and funding can take several months.
+SBA loans also have a lengthy application process, and funding can take several months.

 One of the benefits of the internet is that it has opened up many lending opportunities for small businesses.
 These loans often require less paperwork than loans obtained from banks or the SBA, and everything can be done online, from the application process to signing the final loan documents.